 Edel Mooney, "The Gold Rush and the Central Valley"

 Mark Johnson, Concordia International School Shanghai, "Anti-Chinese Sentiments in the US-Mexican Borderlands"

 Heather Penrod and Diane Wilson, Reseda High School, Los Angeles, "Vital Signs vs. Homelessness in the American West"

 Daniel Thele, "The Arizona Ethnic Studies Controversy"

-Meaghan Crowley, "Native Americans: An Integrated Elementary Lesson"
+Meaghan Crowley, St. Rose of Lima Catholic Academy, Rockaway Beach, New York, "Native Americans: An Integrated Elementary Lesson"

 Mark Johnson, Concordia International School Shanghai, "'His Death Avenged!:' Empowering Students as Historians to Understand the Chinese Experience in the American West"

-Kevin Kimberly, "America Expands West: Development or Intrusion?"
+Kevin Kimberly, Holy Names of Jesus and Mary Catholic School, Memphis, Tennessee, "America Expands West: Development or Intrusion?"

-Karie Lynch, "Women of the 19th Century Prarie"
+Karie Lynch, Westlake High School, Westlake Village, California, "Women of the 19th Century Prairie"